Emergency Medical Technology/Technician

 Semester Hours 1

 This course is required to apply for certification as an EMT.
-This course provides students with clinical education experiences to enhance knowledge and skills learned in EMS 118 - Emergency Medical Technician Theory and Lab.
-This course helps students prepare for the National Registry Exam.
+It provides students with clinical education experiences to enhance the knowledge and skills learned in EMS 118—Emergency Medical Technician Theory and Lab and helps students prepare for the National Registry Exam.

 EMS 155: Advanced Emergency Medical Technician